Nadia-JSch/Recursive-programming/README.md

 ### Recursion.java
 Contains two recursive methods:
-- revString(String text) that takes the string passed to it and reverses it by creating subtrings for each recursive call made.
+- revString(String text) that takes the string passed to it and reverses it by creating substrings for each recursive call made.
 - fibonacci(int n) will print out the first n number of Fibonacci numbers (a number pattern starting from 0, where the following numbers are a sum of the previous two).

 #### Screenshot